catid/AutoAudiobook/README.md

 So today OpenAI released really good text-to-speech features, the faster `gpt-4-1106-preview` model, JSON mode, April 2023 knowledge cut-off, and lots of other good stuff.
 To experiment with what these things can do, I "wrote" this project while on the elliptical for an hour using the ChatGPT (GPT-4) app on my cellphone, then pasted the Python scripts into this repo.
 I pushed this code to GitHub a few hours later after stringing it all together in the Cursor fork of Visual Studio code, which uses GPT-4 to assist with software development.

 It cost me $1 to test it.
 And it works!
+[Listen to the audiobook](output_audiobook.mp3)

+The cool thing is that each character gets their own unique voice actor.
+There's a good example at 5:00.

 ## Setup